alisnic/nyny/README.md

 ```
 You can use [the same constraints][constraints] you use in Rails.

-Besides the constraints, you can specify defaults, which come as the second
+Besides the constraints, you can specify defaults:
-arguments to route definition:

 ```ruby
 class App < NYNY::App
   get '/', :defaults => {:format => 'html'} do